Our Professional Staff

 Registered Circle of Security® Facilitator

-Kelly holds certifications as a Certified Clinical Trauma Professional, Certified Neuro-psychotherapist, Brainspotting Phase 1 practitioner, Circle of Security Parenting Facilitator and is trained in Ketamine Assisted Psychotherapy(KAP).
+Kelly holds certifications as a Certified Clinical Trauma Professional, Certified Neuro-psychotherapist, Brainspotting Phase 1 practitioner, Accelerated Resolution Therapist(ART), Circle of Security Parenting Facilitator and is trained in Ketamine Assisted Psychotherapy(KAP).
 These credentials allow her to provide trauma-informed, evidence-based care to those who have experienced a wide range of challenges, including trauma, anxiety, depression, and more.

 Kelly works with clients in a way that goes beyond traditional therapy, encouraging creative and holistic approaches to healing.
 She believes in a deep collaboration with each client, tailoring treatment to best suit their individual needs, and guiding them to achieve their therapeutic goals.
 Her approach is flexible, client-centered, and intentional - avoiding the "rainbows and butterflies" of traditional therapy.